 There are amazing changemakers out there who we are working with but we’d like everyone to get paid for their efforts and where this isn’t possible, the additional challenge is trying to be more joined up in our approach so we aren’t duplicating efforts and making the most of what is available.

-Finally, this is not so much a challenge but an opportunity to get bigger brands to partner with us, join forces and invest in the type of work we do for the wellbeing of their populations.
+Finally, this is not so much a challenge, but there is an opportunity to get bigger brands to partner with us, join forces and invest in the type of work we do for the wellbeing of their populations.

 What is it that makes Magpie different?

 KIM: It’s the blend Becky and Ged were talking about earlier.
 And the blend of people and our shared sense of purpose, using all that we’ve learned and the expertise and skills we have gathered to work with clients to do things with their community or target audience, rather than for or to them.

 “So we bring together the science, the insight and the creativity – the three pillars of our approach – to give power to communities and ensure seldom heard voices are heard.”

 And finally… what does the future hold for Magpie?

 BECKY: We will continue to build and grow our calm business, working with changemakers on campaigns that have a positive impact.
 So specific things are in the works too.
 We’ve recently won grant funding to become a ‘creative catalyst’ and bring our expertise to thousands of organisations in a way that is really accessible, by breaking the agency model.

 We are looking at – as Ged mentioned earlier – how we can use our techniques for behaviour change on a national level.
 We will also be bringing more events, thought leadership and training to the ever-growing movement of organisations and individuals looking to make meaningful change through the work they do.

 GED: We are just launching our growth plans for the next five years, centred on our vision of becoming the choice of the changemaker and the UK’s leading agency for life-changing campaigns for social good.